-If you are experiencing stress from your sleep apnea, visit Koala® Centers For Sleep & TMJ Disorders today.
-Our Sleep &TMJ dentists can help you treat your sleep apnea and improve your quality of sleep, which in turn reduces your stress.
+If you are experiencing stress from your sleep apnea, visit Koala® Center For Sleep & TMJ Disorders today.
+Our Sleep & TMJ dentists can help you treat your sleep apnea and improve your quality of sleep, which in turn reduces your stress.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.

 Can sleep apnea be stress-related?

 Sleep apnea is a sleep disorder characterized by repeated pauses in breathing during sleep and can range from mild to severe.
 In mild cases, the pauses may last ten seconds or longer and may happen five to fifteen times per hour.
 However, in severe cases, the pauses can last minutes and occur dozens—even hundreds—of times every night.
 With this interruption to sleep, sleep apnea can contribute to stress, which can negatively impact other areas of a person’s life.

 Central sleep apnea (CSA) involves causes related to the improper functioning of the nervous system, where obstructive sleep apnea (OSA) involves physical causes such as blockages in the airway.
 Therefore, in patients who have OSA and have been prescribed Oral appliance therapy or CPAP therapy, it is likely that sleep apnea is caused by physical factors.